stupidpupil/wales_ish_r5r_runner/README.md

 and the [*r5r* library](https://ipeagit.github.io/r5r/), which is built on top of the [Rapid Realistic Routing on Real-world and Reimagined networks (R5) routing engine](https://github.com/conveyal/r5).

 (See [this link for information about *driving-time* matrices](https://github.com/stupidpupil/wales_ish_osrm_runner/tree/matrix-releases).)

+## Arrive by
+*Arrive by* matrices include waiting time between the end of the journey and the arrive-by-time.
+This is intended to reflect the experience of using public transport to attend an appointment at a prespecified time.

 # Licence